christophergillard9696-lgtm/Affiliate-Analyst-Sandbox-Proj/README.md

 # 👁️‍🗨️ Insights:

-- (W.I.P note: remember to show where things are breaking and where they're working) -
+- (W.I.P note: hopw are we translating this into power bi?
+ID to name attributes, Flagging email system, pay out pile up) -
 -
 -